Gladio: the swift sword of NATO

 Tora Tora Tora

 The implementation of the action began on the night of 7-8 December 1970 with the concentration of several hundred conspirators in Rome.
-Some of the Avanguardia Nazionale militiamen, led by Stefano Delle Chiaie and with the accompaniment of officials, entered the building of the Ministry of the Interior and the distribution to the conspirators of arms and ammunition stolen from the Ministry’s armoury began.
+Some Avanguardia Nazionale militiamen, led by Stefano Delle Chiaie and with the accompaniment of officials, entered the building of the Ministry of the Interior and the distribution to the conspirators of arms and ammunition stolen from the Ministry’s armoury began.
 Italian Air Force General Giuseppe Casero, a member of P2, and Colonel Giuseppe Lo Vecchio, also a member of P2, took up positions in the Ministry of Defence, while an armed group of 187 men from the State Forestry Corps, led by Major Luciano Berti, set out at night from the Forestry School in Cittaducale, took up positions in Via Olimpica near the RAI TV headquarters.

 However, it was not only in Rome that the fascists were ready to storm.
-Militias, armed and uniformed, were also ready in Milan, Venice, Umbria, Tuscany and Calabria.
+Militias, armed and uniformed, were also ready in Milan, Venice, Umbria, Tuscany, and Calabria.
 Suddenly, however, the future duce that same night, at 01:49, ordered the immediate cancellation of the action.
 Why?
 Borghese refused to explain it even to his most trusted collaborators.There are several hypotheses, one of which states that the coup itself was intended from the start to be a sham, designed to send a signal to the government, as well as the opposition, saying that there was an immediate need for stability.
 The other states that Borghese was unsure of the final support of the US embassy.

-In support of this thesis, in an episode of the programme La storia siamo noi hosted by Giovanni Minoli and broadcast by RAI in 2010, the view was expressed that the stopping of the putsch was the result of an order coming from the US services, who would only have agreed to continue the putsch if the new political order had been headed by Giulio Andreotti, which, however, he refused to do.
-The end result of the putsch was that the DC government introduced emergency measures, partially suspending the rights of public assembly, which directly hit the left.
-It is thus possible that Borghese was, in any case, a pawn in a party much larger than himself, in which the Gladio network was probably used.
+Supporting this thesis, in an episode of the programme La storia siamo noi hosted by Giovanni Minoli and broadcast by RAI in 2010, the view was expressed that the stopping of the putsch was the result of an order coming from the US services, who would only have agreed to continue the putsch if the new political order had been headed by Giulio Andreotti, which, however, he refused to do.
+The result of the putsch was that the DC government introduced emergency measures, partially suspending the rights of public assembly, which directly hit the left.
+It is thus possible that Borghese was, in any case, a pawn at a party much larger than himself, in which the Gladio network was probably used.

 Epilogue

-Traditionally, Anni di piombo are considered ended with the assassination of Prime Minister Aldo Moro on 16 March 1978.
+Traditionally, Anni di piombo are considered to end with the assassination of Prime Minister Aldo Moro on 16 March 1978.
 Although further attacks took place until 1982, it seemed that all sides in the political conflict, even those remaining in hiding, had concluded that a certain limit had been crossed with Moro’s kidnapping.
-Importantly, it is not enough to say that here too the presence of Gladio agents and equipment from their armoury, the so-called Nasco Network, was impressive.
+Importantly, it is not enough to say that here the presence of Gladio agents and equipment from their armoury, the so-called Nasco Network, was impressive.
 It has been established that at least fourteen days earlier, the Gladio structure was already aware of the hijacking.
-Some of the bullets fired in Via Fani, from where Moro was driven away, appear to have the same characteristics as those present in the Nasco deposits.
+Some bullets fired in Via Fani, from where Moro was driven away, appear to have the same characteristics as those present in the Nasco deposits.
 On the morning of the kidnapping, quite by chance, the Colonel of Military Intelligence, SISMI, Camillo Guglielmi, an officer at Gladio’s base in Capo Marrargiu, was passing by… just when President Moro was about to be kidnapped by the Red Brigades.
 And there were many, many more traces of Gladio.

-Some of the documents from the interrogation of Aldo Moro by the Brigadiers have disappeared, and General Carlo dalla Chiesa, who came into possession of them, was killed, officially by the Mafia in 1982.
+Some documents from the interrogation of Aldo Moro by the Brigadiers have disappeared, and General Carlo dalla Chiesa, who came into possession of them, was killed, officially by the Mafia in 1982.
 It is most likely that Moro was describing the Gladio structureto the Red Brigades.
 Giuseppe Santovito, director of SISMI’s military intelligence from 1978-81, is believed to have died as part of an operation to liquidate potential informants or journalists who might reveal the backstage.
 Arrested on 2 December 1983, he was immediately released under house arrest.
 He was accused of promoting confidential documents, concerning the services’ collaboration with terrorists, in collaboration with the press.
 Thus accusing him of treason.
 His sudden death on 6 February 1984 ended the investigation.

 The Gladio structure was officially disbanded by Prime Minister Giulio Andreotti in November 1990, when he simultaneously made public the names of 622 ‘gladiators’.
 Some of them still proudly bear this name today.
-Some of the archives, as mentioned earlier, were then destroyed.
+Some archives, as mentioned earlier, were then destroyed.
 This allowed the parliamentary committee, chaired by Tarcisio Gitti, to vote by a majority on a motion confirming the full legality of the structure.

 Giulio Andreotti blocked at all costs the agreement with the terrorists who had kidnapped Aldo Moro.
 During his life, he was Prime Minister at the head of seven cabinets and multiple ministers of various departments of the Italian Republic.
 He lived out his days as a publicist and lifelong senator, dying in Rome on 6 May 2013.